seymourpublic/demo-ecommerce/README.md

     If the user is not the owner of the store associated with the billboard, the endpoint will return a 405 Method Not Allowed response with the message "Unauthorized."
     If the billboard is successfully updated in the database, the endpoint will return a 200 OK response with the updated billboard data in JSON format.
     If the requested billboard is not found in the database, the endpoint will return a 404 Not Found response.

+## `GET /api/category/:categoryId`

+This endpoint fetches category data by its `categoryId` from the database.

+### Request Parameters

+- `categoryId` (required): The ID of the category to retrieve from the database.

+### Response

+- If the `categoryId` is not provided in the request parameters, the endpoint will return a 400 Bad Request response with the message "Category id is required."
+- If the requested category is found in the database, the endpoint will return a 200 OK response with the category data in JSON format, including the associated billboard data.
+- If the requested category is not found in the database, the endpoint will return a 404 Not Found response.

+## `DELETE /api/category/:categoryId/:storeId`

+This endpoint deletes a category from the database based on its `categoryId`.
+Only an authenticated user who owns the `storeId` associated with the category can perform the deletion.

+### Request Parameters

+- `categoryId` (required): The ID of the category to delete from the database.
+- `storeId` (required): The ID of the store associated with the category.

+### Request Headers

+- The endpoint expects the `Authorization` header with a valid JWT token for authentication.

+### Response

+- If the user is not authenticated, the endpoint will return a 403 Forbidden response with the message "Unauthenticated."
+- If the `categoryId` or `storeId` is not provided in the request parameters, the endpoint will return a 400 Bad Request response with the appropriate error message.
+- If the user is not the owner of the store associated with the category, the endpoint will return a 405 Method Not Allowed response with the message "Unauthorized."
+- If the category is successfully deleted from the database, the endpoint will return a 200 OK response with the deleted category data in JSON format.
+- If the requested category is not found in the database, the endpoint will return a 404 Not Found response.

+## `PATCH /api/category/:categoryId/:storeId`

+This endpoint updates a category's data in the database based on its `categoryId`.
+Only an authenticated user who owns the `storeId` associated with the category can perform the update.

+### Request Parameters

+- `categoryId` (required): The ID of the category to update in the database.
+- `storeId` (required): The ID of the store associated with the category.

+### Request Headers

+- The endpoint expects the `Authorization` header with a valid JWT token for authentication.

+### Request Body

+The request body must contain a JSON object with the following properties:

+- `name` (required): The updated name of the category.
+- `billboardId` (required): The updated ID of the associated billboard.

+### Response

+- If the user is not authenticated, the endpoint will return a 403 Forbidden response with the message "Unauthenticated."
+- If the `name`, `billboardId`, `categoryId`, or `storeId` is missing or invalid in the request, the endpoint will return a 400 Bad Request response with the appropriate error message.
+- If the user is not the owner of the store associated with the category, the endpoint will return a 405 Method Not Allowed response with the message "Unauthorized."
+- If the category is successfully updated in the database, the endpoint will return a 200 OK response with the updated category data in JSON format.
+- If the requested category is not found in the database, the endpoint will return a 404 Not Found response.

+---

 [Describe how to run the application and access the dashboard.
 Provide any relevant login credentials or initial setup steps.]
 Database